yuecen/elastic_funnel/README.md

 ## Elastic Funnel

 This is an analysis tool for funnel visualization with log from Elasticsearch.
-Even though we have [Kibana] can display log very well, but it can't fit our goal that to analyze series log with context.
+Even though we have [Kibana] can display log very well, it can't fit our goal that to analyze series log with context.

 ### Constraint